ShawnMcCool/elastic-bash/README.md

 ### is it even reasonable to use this?

 As what?
 In production..
 No. For fun?
-Sure!
+Maybe!
+For frustration?
+Definitely!

 ### why environment variables?